Stallone's Script-or-Nothing Gamble Rocky

 "I relished stories of heroism, great love, dignity, and courage, dramas of people rising above their stations, taking life by the throat and not letting go until they succeeded." — Sylvester Stallone, Total Rocky (2024)

-Studios offered up to $360,000 and Stallone said no
+Studios offered as much as $300,000–$360,000 and Stallone said no

 "I would sooner burn the thing than have anyone else play Rocky Balboa.
 Not for a million dollars." — Sylvester Stallone, Total Rocky (2024)